 Freak Show Act

-In an attempt to escape the workhouse, which he hated, Merrick was able to acquire a position with a freak show where he was marketed as half human, half elephant.
+In an attempt to escape the workhouse, which he hated, Merrick acquired a position with a freak show where he was marketed as half human, half elephant.

 He traveled to London in 1884 and was exhibited across the street from London Hospital.
-There he caught the attention of surgeon Frederick Treves, who examined Merrick.
+He caught the attention of surgeon Frederick Treves, who examined Merrick.
 Treves wanted Merrick to undergo additional exams, but he refused.

 A Better Life

 Treves was dismayed to discover Merrick was in worse condition than when he last saw him.
 However, London Hospital was not equipped to provide someone with long-term care.

 The hospital’s chairman wrote a letter that was published in The London Times.
 The letter asked for donations.
 The support was overwhelming, providing Merrick with a home for the rest of his life.

 While living at the hospital, Merrick pursued and enjoyed the arts.
 He built an intricate, model church and wrote poetry.

 He became the darling of his affluent benefactors, including the royal family, but his greatest wish was to find true love and live like other people.